 One of the significant changes during this time was the introduction of the “flapper dress.”
 These dresses were made of lightweight fabrics like silk or cotton and featured dropped waistlines and shorter hemlines.
 They were designed to be loose and comfortable, allowing women to dance and move around with ease.
 Flappers also started to experiment with sleeveless dresses that showed off their arms.

-Another significant style during the 1920s was the bobbed haircut.
+another significant style during the 1920s was the bobbed haircut.
 This hairstyle helped to create a more modern and youthful look.
 Women were no longer hiding their hair under large hats and instead confidently showing it off in bobbed or shingled styles.

 In addition to these changes, new fabrics like jersey knit and rayon became popular because they were comfortable and easy to wear.
 Women were also wearing more accessories like headbands, scarves, and long necklaces to complete their outfits.